mariodruiz/PYNQ/docs/source/index.rst

 PYNQ is an open-source project from Xilinx®.
 It provides a Jupyter-based framework with Python APIs for using Xilinx platforms.
-PYNQ supports Zynq® and Zynq Ultrascale+™, Zynq RFSoC™, Alveo™ and AWS-F1 instances.
+PYNQ supports Zynq® and Zynq Ultrascale+™, Zynq RFSoC™, Kria, Alveo™ and AWS-F1 instances.

-PYNQ enables architects, engineers and programmers who design embedded systems to use Zynq devices, without having to use ASIC-style design tools to design programmable logic circuits.
+PYNQ enables architects, engineers and programmers to use Xilinx platforms without having to use ASIC-style design tools to design programmable logic circuits.